Cloodot

 When skills are called

-• User Request: User explicitly asks for an action ("book a meeting", "check inventory")
+• User request — the customer explicitly asks ("book a meeting", "check inventory")

-• Contextual AI Decision: AI determines that invoking a skill would help resolve the conversation
+• AI agent decision — the AI agent decides invoking a skill would resolve the conversation

 Skill context

-When a skill executes, it receives rich context about the conversation:
+When a skill executes, its context is a flat object with details about the conversation and organization:

 {